What is 10DLC and Why Does it Matter?

 10 DLC Numbers and Messaging

-Instead, businesses and organizations across all industries have been turning to mass texting to effectively communicate important information and marketing to their audiences.
+Mobile messaging has quickly become the #1 way that people elect to receive communications.
+Instead of relying on phone calls, businesses and organizations across all industries are turning to mass texting to effectively communicate important information and marketing to their audiences.

 What is 10DLC?